stanford-crfm/levanter/docs/Blog-Post.md

 Haliax is a library for named tensors, built on JAX and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library for JAX that provides a familiar, PyTorch-like module structure.
 Haliax uses Equinox's module structure for its neural network library, rather than Flax or Haiku.
+(Equinox is a great library, but you can get started with Haliax without knowing anything about Equinox beyond what's in this blogpost.)

-Named tensors are a powerful abstraction that allow you to give names to the axes of your tensors.
+Named tensors are a powerful abstraction where the axes of tensors are given names, and operations on those tensors reference those names.
 These names help make your code more legible, more composable, and less bug-prone.
 In Haliax, they also form the basis of how we handle scale with [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) and tensor parallelism.
 (See below for our tutorial!)